jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Polar Bears in the Amazon

 We are all polar bears in the Amazon.
-Seriously, just think of all the people who own a laptop, hi-speed internet, VR glasses, but are driving through two hours of traffic to work in a cubicle.
-In 2020 our societies are different and our cyborgology is different, but we're forced to live as if it were 1969—when big offices had the only computers in society.
+Seriously, just think of all the people who own a laptop, hi-speed internet, VR glasses, but are driving through hours of traffic to work in a cubicle.

 If you'd see a camel's near the Great Lakes, eagles inside a cave system, or polar bears in the Amazon, you'd stop and wonder; "why are these biologies here?".
 When you see out of place cyborgologies like textbooks, fax machines, and check books in our societies, you should know something is wrong.